abimbolaof/Library-Management-System/README.md

 # Library-Management-System
 A library resource management system written in C# with MySql database.
-This project was done in the year 2010 and was under a tight schedule so the code is not in the most optimized form in terms of length of code due to some code repetition.
-But you are free to use and modify.
+This project was done in the year 2010 for my final year project and was under a tight schedule so the code is not in the most optimized form in terms of length of code due to some code repetition but very robust and stable.
+The application is a simple C# desktop application that is capable of managing library resources including collections, users and customers.
+It uses MySql as the database and connects directly to it through the standard ADO bridge/connector.
+You are free to use and modify.
 Thanks.